-The Early Childhood Education Presenter is stationed within McWane Science Center’s early childhood area, Itty Bitty Magic City.
-The position is responsible for greeting visitors in a friendly and outgoing manner; modeling play behavior at exhibits; presenting programs (including birthday parties); encouraging parents to play with their children; and keeping the entire area clean and safe at all times.
-This position will rotate throughout the day between cleaning/restaging, greeting/security and program presentations.
+The Early Childhood Education Presenter is a highly visible team member stationed within Itty Bitty Magic City (IBMC) who greets visitors in a friendly and outgoing manner, keeps the entire area clean and safe at all times, presents programming, models play behavior at exhibits, and encourages parents to engage with their children.
+This position will rotate throughout the day between cleaning and restaging, greeting and security and program presentations.

-Science Presenter (up to 20 hours per week)
+Reservations Specialist (up to 25 hours per week)

-IMAX Theater Host (up to 25 hours per week)
+IMAX Theater Associate (up to 25 hours per week)

-Foodie – Smart Café (up to 24 hours per week)
+Cafe Associate (up to 20 hours per week)

-McWane Science Center counts on the Café Foodie to support the daily operations of the café and related special events by assisting with the preparation, presentation, sales and cleanliness of the department while providing excellent customer service.
+McWane Science Center counts on the Smart Café Quick Service team member to support the daily operations of the café and related special events by assisting with the preparation, presentation, sales and cleanliness of the department while providing excellent customer service.

 TEMPORARY EMPLOYMENT OPPORTUNITIES